kasbench/kasbench-load-generator/README.md

 ```

 The service enforces a single-subprocess constraint — only one Locust process runs at a time.
 The `SubprocessManager` handles launching, monitoring, and terminating the child process while tracking health counters and error state in memory.

+### Monitor Loop

+While the Locust subprocess is running, a background asyncio task polls every 1 second:
+1. Checks if the process has exited (`process.poll()`)
+2. Reads the SQLite stats database to update `SuccessCount` and `FailureCount`
+3. On process exit: performs a final stats read, determines terminal status based on exit code, records `EndTime`

+### Stats Database

+Locust users log every HTTP request to a `logs` table in the shared SQLite database.
+The monitor reads aggregate counts:
+- Successful requests: rows where `exception = 'None'`
+- Failed requests: rows where `exception != 'None'`

+The `logs` table is created by Locust users on spawn, so the monitor silently skips reads until the table exists.

 ## Load Shape